skypjack/entt/docs/md/entity.md

 is going to return and to know if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

-There is no need to store views aside for they are extremely cheap to construct, even though valid views can be copied without problems and reused freely.<br/>
+There is no need to store views aside as they are extremely cheap to construct.
+In fact, this is even discouraged when creating a view from a const registry.
+Since all storage are lazily initialized, they may not exist when the view is built.
+Therefore, the view itself will refer to an empty _placeholder_ and will never be re-assigned the actual storage.<br/>
-Views also return newly created and correctly initialized iterators whenever `begin` or `end` are invoked.
+In all cases, views return newly created and correctly initialized iterators for the storage they refer to when `begin` or `end` are invoked.

 Views share the way they are created by means of a registry: